 About the project

-Due to the political development in Berlin the film could not be completed until 2009, when Swiss filmmaker Raff Fluri became aware of the project in connection with its leading actor Franz Schnyder.
+Due to the political development in Germany the film could not be completed until 2009, when Swiss filmmaker Raff Fluri became aware of the project in connection with its leading actor Franz Schnyder.

 In 2016, about 83 years later, the film could finally be finished.
 The present restored version is based on the unique but shortened 16 mm print.